-How does it affect the dog?
+How does it affect dogs?

-Although the spinal cord compression occurs in the neck, the hind legs often are affected first.
+Although the spinal cord compression occurs in the neck, the hind legs are often affected first.
 The mildest form of cervical stenosis results in stumbling or irregular walking or running.

 "In severe cases, the dog may suddenly develop total paralysis of all four limbs."

-This can progress to a wobbly gait, hence the term "Wobbler syndrome".
+This can progress to a wobbly gait, hence the term wobbler syndrome.
 In severe cases, the dog may suddenly develop total paralysis of all four limbs.

 What causes cervical stenosis?

 One or more of the vertebrae at the base of the neck (cervical vertebrae) may be deformed or otherwise develop instability, putting abnormal pressure on the spinal cord.
-This compression damages the nerves transmitting information to the limbs and thus paresis (weakness) or paralysis can occur.
+This compression damages the nerves transmitting information to the limbs and therefore paresis (weakness) or paralysis can occur.

 My dog suddenly became paralyzed.
 Is this part of the disease?

 Initially the pressure affects your dog's ability to move normally, but this slight incoordination may be difficult to detect.
 The incoordination, however slight, can put extra stress on the intervertebral discs that act as shock absorbers.
-If these rupture, they put sudden and excessive pressure on the spinal cord and sudden paralysis may result.
+If these discs rupture, they put sudden and excessive pressure on the spinal cord and sudden paralysis may result.